 Simon idealizes this position of the outsider.
 His most celebrated character, Omar Little from The Wire, is more or less a distillation of every rebel, lone gunslinger, and hardened noir character from the cultural memory of decades.
 It is possible to see Treme as continuing this theme, replacing the lone gunslinger with the intrepid reporter, and, more importantly continuing the identification of institution as alienation and corruption.

 Two things interrupt this easy identification.
 First, there is Davis McAlary.
 Davis is this show's McNulty, a man who constantly rages against the machine, rebelling against his radio station, New Orleans politics, everything.
 As the old saying goes, however, "first time as tragedy, second as farce," Davis' rebellions are often comic rather than tragic.
 More importantly, Davis can only function in between the space of institution and rebellion.
 This is illustrated in Season Three by Davis' ironic success.
 After spending much of the year working on an opera, an epic of soul and blues that would tell the story of New Orleans post-Katrina, an opera that fails to find backers or performers, Davis has success with his "I quit" song, a song detailing his frustrations with the music business.
 Davis success reveals a kind of dialectic of the rebel, who continually needs something to rebel against.
 Treme's real success in overcoming the dualism between individual and institution comes not so much in Davis tragicomedy of rebellion, but in gesturing towards something like a community of outsiders, in the suggestion that the real New Orleans, the real city, is always that which exceeds its institutional reproduction.
-The second to last episode of the season offers its most utopian image, as most of the show's characters gather in a benefit for LaDonna's destroyed bar, a benefit which pits them against their various professional interests.
+The second to last episode of the season offers its most utopian image, as most of the show's characters gather in a benefit for LaDonna's destroyed bar, a benefit which pits them against their various professional interests as chefs and musicians.

 This perspective is summed up by Big Chief Albert Lambreaux when he severs his ties to the lucrative jazz center, "Money didn't make New Orleans, not the New Orleans I know, anyway.
 And money alone ain't going to save it."
 This statement is as central to the logic of Treme as Lester Freamon's (also played by Clarke Peters) assertion in The Wire, "You follow drugs, you get drug addicts and drug dealers.
 But you start to follow the money... and you don't know where the fuck is going to take you."
-In the first case the city is defined as that which exists outside of investment and institutionalization, while in the second it is money which ties together in a dense logic of corruption the various institutions.
+In the first case the city is defined as that which exists outside of investment and institutionalization, while in the second it is money which ties together in a dense logic of corruption the various institutions of the city.